gavinhoward/bc/README.md

 ## Locales

-Currently, this `bc` only has support for English (and US English) locales.
+Currently, this `bc` only has support for English (and US English), French and German locales.
 Patches are welcome for translations; use the existing `*.msg` files in `locales/` as a starting point.

+The message files provided assume that locales apply to all regions where a language is used, but this might not be true for, e.g., fr_CA and fr_CH.
+Any corrections or a confirmation that the current texts are acceptable in those regions would be appreciated, too.

 ## Other Projects